An Introduction to Mutual Funds

 A mutual fund is a company that pools money from many investors and invests the money in stocks, bonds, short-term money-market instruments, other securities or assets, or some combination of these investments.
 The combined holdings the mutual fund owns are known as its portfolio.
 Each share represents an investor’s proportionate ownership of the fund’s holdings and the income those holdings generate.

-Unit Investment Trusts (UITs) — which make a one-time public offering of only a specific, fixed number of redeemable securities called “units” and which will terminate and dissolve on a date specified at the creation of the UIT.
+Unit Investment Trusts (UITs) — these which make a one-time public offering of only a specific, fixed number of redeemable securities called “units” and which will terminate and dissolve on a date specified at the creation of the UIT.

 Exchange-traded funds (ETFs) are a type of investment company that aims to achieve the same return as a particular market index.
 They can be either open-end companies or UITs.
 But ETFs are not considered to be, and are not permitted to call themselves, mutual funds.

 Some of the traditional, distinguishing characteristics of mutual funds include the following:

 |Investors purchase mutual fund shares from the fund itself (or through a broker for the fund) instead of from other investors on a secondary market, such as the New York Stock Exchange or Nasdaq Stock Market.